 After all, the tactics will change.
 New channels are born by the day.
 Fancy new Martech platforms will promise to make everything “point and click” or “drag and drop.”
 Maybe even “drag and point” or “click and “drop.”

-Yes, we’ll have our ear to the ground, deciphering the tea leaves of customer behavior to prepare for whatever comes next.
+Yes, we’ll have our ear to the ground, deciphering the rumblings of changing customer behavior to prepare for whatever comes next.

 We will tinker with and test the newest marketing tech.
 Peeking under the hood to know what is real and what is hype.